The article is based on this YouTube video. These instructions are similar for adding 120 V circuits as well.

 The 2 black wires go into a main breaker.

-In this example, the main breaker supports 125 amps.
+In this example, the main breaker supports 125 amps, and the main breaker is located in the same panel as the circuit breakers.

-Electricity flows from the rail through the circuit breaker through the wire.
+Electricity flows from the rail through the circuit breaker through the wires.

 Everything in the box is hot until you turn off the main breaker.
 Once you turn off the main breaker, only the 2 black wires and the terminals they are connected to are still hot.